simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 simulations may well fail in parallel mode.
 It is described in `INRIA RR-7653 <http://hal.inria.fr/inria-00602216/>`_.

+Note that this feature is only tested on Linux.
+It may or may not work on other systems.

 If you are using the **ucontext** or **raw** context factories, you can request to execute the user code in parallel.
 Several threads are launched, each of them handling the same number of user contexts at each